mindstorm38/fabric-webstreamer/README.md

 ## Supported systems
-For now, and in order to distribute a single JAR file, this mod supports a limited set of systems because of the size of the [FFmpeg] and other native binaries that needs to be bundled with it:
+For now, and in order to distribute a single JAR file, this mod supports a limited set of systems because of the size of the [FFmpeg] library and other native binaries that needs to be bundled with it:
 - Linux arm64
 - Linux x86_64
 - OSX arm64 (M1 support)